stage-to-data/linked-art-pa/CookBook.md

   ]
 }
 ```
+---

 ### Ticket Pricing

 The **ticket price** is included via the `dimension` property:
 - `classified_as: Price`
 - `unit: Currency`

 Example:
-> Ticket prices for one performance in euros.
+> Ticket prices for each performance of the Set in euros.

 ```json
 "dimension": [